You can translate the content of this page by selecting a language in the box below:

 We are also keen to understand how we can continue supporting live music in our City, generally.

-View the draft Plan in the document library and share your feedback online via the short survey or ideas wall below, or in-person at one of our engagement events (see 'Timeline' for upcoming dates).
+View the draft Plan in the document library and share your feedback online via the short survey or ideas wall below, or in-person at one of our engagement events (see 'Timeline').

 Four key outcomes of the Live Music Action Plan